Chance-Constrained Correlated Equilibria for Robust Noncooperative Coordination: Correlated equilibrium under cost uncertainty

 \begin{definition}[Chance-constrained correlated equilibrium] For confidence level $\alpha \in (0,1)$, a distribution $z \in \Delta(\actSet)$ is a chance-constrained correlated equilibrium (CC-CE) if

 for all recommendations $x_i$, and all deviations $x_i' \neq x_i$. \end{definition}

-This condition guarantees that deviations remain unprofitable with probability at least $\alpha$.
+Each condition in \Cref{eq:ccceDef}, which we refer to as a \emph{deviation constraint} throughout the remainder of the paper, guarantees that deviations remain unprofitable with probability at least $\alpha$.

-Under the noise model \Cref{eq:noiseModel} with $\eta_i \sim \mathcal{N}(0, \sigma_i^2)$, the chance constraint \Cref{eq:ccceDef} admits a deterministic equivalent.
-Grouping all deviation constraints into an index $c=(i,x_i,x_i')$, we write
+Under the noise model \Cref{eq:noiseModel} with $\eta_i \sim \mathcal{N}(0, \sigma_i^2)$, the deviation constraint \Cref{eq:ccceDef} admits a deterministic equivalent obtained via the standard Gaussian chance-constraint reformulation~\cite{deterministic}.
+Indexing each deviation constraint by $c=(i,x_i,x_i')$, and defining $\pi_c := \pi_i(x_i)$, we write

 where $i(c)$ denotes the agent associated with constraint $c$, and $\Phi^{-1}$ denotes the inverse cumulative distribution function of the normal distribution.
-The term $m_c(z)$ denotes the nominal deviation margin, while $q(\alpha)\sigma_{i(c)}$ is the uncertainty margin.
+The term $m_c(z)$ denotes the nominal deviation margin, while $q(\alpha)\sigma_{i(c)}\pi_c$ is the recommendation-weighted uncertainty margin.
+This implies that the impact of uncertainty scales with the likelihood of the recommendation.
+Since both $m_c(z)$ and $\pi_c$ are linear in $z$ for fixed $\alpha$ and $\sigma_{i(c)}$, each deviation constraint remains linear in $z$.

-To compute an uncertainty-aware coordination outcome, we solve the coordination problem \Cref{eq:coordProb} while replacing the classical constraints with the CC-CE constraints \Cref{eq:ccce_equiv}.
-This yields a robust equilibrium selection problem that accounts for uncertainty in deviation costs.
+We obtain the uncertainty-aware coordination problem by replacing the nominal deviation constraints in \Cref{eq:ceDef} with the CC-CE deviation constraints \Cref{eq:ccce_equiv}.
+The resulting problem remains a linear program and serves as the foundation for the following analysis.